The Blackcap (Sylvia atricapilla): The Nightingale of the North

 Behavior Skulks in bushes, eats insects/berries.
 Migratory.
 Acrobatic, often visits bird feeders.
 Resident.

 The Blackcap is a bird of deciduous woodland, parks, scrubland, and mature gardens with plenty of dense cover.
 They are insectivorous for much of the year but switch to eating berries and fruit in the autumn to fatten up for migration.
-Traditionally a summer migrant to Africa, a growing population now winters in Western Europe, particularly in the UK, where they are attracted to garden bird tables and fat feeders.
+It is widespread across Eurasia, from the Atlantic to western Siberia, and also in North Africa.

 Conservation Status